jarssoft/Fullstack-kurssi/osa 0/newnote.md

     participant browser
     participant server

-    Note right of browser: The browser sends the new note to the server
+    Note right of browser: The browser sends a new note to the server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server

-    Note left of server: The server stores the new note to array
+    Note left of server: The server stores the new note in the array

     server-->>browser: Status 302 Found and Redirect to ./notes deactivate server